ankaAR/bestiario5e/_creatures/bael.md

 hit_points: "189  (18d10 + 90)"
 armor_class: "18 (plate)"
 condition_immunities: "hechizado, agotamiento, asustado, envenenado"
-damage_resistances: "cold; bludgeoning, piercing, and slashing from nonmagical attacks that aren't silvered"
+damage_resistances: "frío; bludgeoning, piercing, and slashing from nonmagical attacks that aren't silvered"
 ---

 ***Dreadful.*** Bael can use a bonus action to appear dreadful until the start of his next turn.
 Each creature, other than a devil, that starts its turn within 10 feet of Bael must succeed on a DC 22 Wisdom saving throw or be asustado until the start of the creature's next turn.